ARTICLES

 A study conducted by an international team of scientists involving the University of Western Australia's (UWA) School of Molecular Sciences, the ARC Centre of Excellence in Plant Energy Biology, and Lund University discovered that a plant's reaction to rain is close to one of panic.

-The research, published in Proceedings of the National Academy of Sciences, revealed complex chemical signals are triggered when water lands on a plant to help it prepare for the dangers of rain.
-UWA Professor Harvey Millar said after spraying plants with water and observing the effect, the researchers noticed a chain reaction in the plant caused by a protein called Myc2.
+The research, published in Proceedings of the National Academy of Sciences, revealed that complex chemical signals are triggered when water lands on a plant to help it prepare for the dangers of rain.
+UWA Professor Harvey Millar said that after spraying plants with water and observing the effect, the researchers noticed a chain reaction in the plant caused by a protein called Myc2.

 Professor Harvey Millar:

-"“When Myc2 is activated, thousands of genes spring into action preparing the plant’s defences.
+"When Myc2 is activated, thousands of genes spring into action, preparing the plant’s defences.
 These warning signals travel from leaf to leaf and induce a range of protective effects.
-As to why plants would need to panic when it rains, strange as it sounds, rain is actually the leading cause of disease spreading between plants.”
+As to why plants would need to panic when it rains, strange as it sounds, rain is actually the leading cause of disease spreading between plants."

 Plants Panic When it Rains